cpressey/Some-Games-of-Note/article/Apple II Games of Note.md

 *   common available for: Apple II
 *   schema: Video game
-*   status: permanently under construction

-This list is an offshoot of [Video Games of Note](Video%20Games%20of%20Note.md) which is dedicated to games for that 6502-based home computer system, the Apple II.
+This list is an offshoot of video games [of note](A%20Note%20on%20Items%20of%20Note.md) which specifically lists games for that 6502-based home computer system, the Apple II.
 Or Apple ][.
 Or Apple ][+.
 Or Apple //e.

 ### Russki Duck